activecs/docker-cron-restart-notifier/README.md

 ## Environment Variables
 - CRON_SCHEDULE: every 30 days by default
-- RESTART_CONTAINERS: A space-separated list of container names to be restarted.
+- RESTART_CONTAINERS: A comma-separated list of container names to be restarted.
 - RUN_ON_STARTUP: control immediate execution, false by default
 - DISCORD_WEBHOOK_URL: The webhook URL for sending notifications to Discord.